saidvandeklundert/batfish/blog.md

 _Batfish is a network validation tool that provides correctness guarantees for security, reliability, and compliance by analyzing the configuration of network devices.
 It builds complete models of network behavior from device configurations and finds violations of network policies (built-in, user-defined, and best-practices)._

 The idea is to analyze the configurations _before_ deploying them.
-So after your automation generates configuration files or changes, you can use Batfish as a tool to provide additional 'correctness guarantees'.
+So your configuration files or changes are created, you can use Batfish as a tool to provide additional 'correctness guarantees'.
 The areas in which Batfish can help are:
 - configuration audits, verifying things are configured properly
 - ACL and firewall analysis
 - routing and forwarding analysis